shmcminn/digitalframeworks-spring19/README.md

 **Syllabus and assignments**: TKTK

-**Description**: The goal of this class is to give you a background for telling stories using data and technology as reporting tools.
-By the end of this class, you should be able to find datasets relevant to a story you're reporting, process and clean them up, use those datasets to answer questions, understand the limitations and caveats of a dataset, and tell a story using data.
+**Description**: Reporters find news all the time talking to people and unearthing their secrets.
+In this class, we're going to do the same — but with data.
+This is not a graphic design or programming class, but a course that will teach you how to use the thousands (millions?) of datasets available to reporters in order to break news and help inform our readers.
+By the end of this course, you should:

+* Find datasets relevant to a story you're reporting
+* Process and clean data
+* Analyze and "interview" data to find a story within it
+* Visualize and present a story based on data
+* Speak the language of reporters and technologists who use data to tell stories
+* Identify common problems with data and think critically about its use in news reporting

+Much of this class (and its syllabus) is based on Rachel Shorey's Summer 2018 Digital Frameworks course.

 ## Policies

 ### Expectations

-* Come to class or let me know if you can't make it
+* Come to class or let me know if you can't make it.
+I understand that situations occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
+Either way, you will be responsible for the material unless otherwise specified.
 * Complete in-class exercises either in class or as homework due before the next class.
-Late assignments will not be accepted.
-They are in-class assignments, turning them in before the next class is already a one-week grace period.
+That means assignments are due at 6 p.m. on Wednesdays, unless otherwise stated.
+   * Late assignments will only be accepted if you contact me **before** the class in which it was originally due.
 * Submit assignments on github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class with at least 1 story using data.
 I will randomly select several people to share a story at the beginning of class, so please have a link ready to go.
 * Complete a final project, which will be a 800-1000 word story with graphics, based substantially on data.
-This includes a brief memo due halfway through the quarter giving me a status update about what you intend to focus on.
-* Unless otherwise specified, assignments including the final project should be written in complete sentences and paragraphs (not fragments, notes or bulletpoints)

-Note that there will not be stand-alone homework outside of the in-class exercises which are due before the next class.
+* I reserve the right to change this syllabus at any time, provided all changes are pushed to GitHub where you can track them in the "commits" section for this repository.
+If at any time you feel like a change I made isn't fair, you can tell me why and I'll reconsider it.

 ### Grading

 Your grade will be made up of three components:

 * 20%: Class attendance and participation, including presenting data stories when I call on you to do so
-* 50%: In-class assignments (if you do not finish them or do not make it to class, you need to do these as homework)
+* 50%: Assignments
 * 30%: Final project, including a midterm checkin

 ### Collaboration